Hawaii Workers’ Compensation Insurance

 Permanent injury

-Workers’ compensation insurance is required in Hawaii for businesses with one or more employees.
-This includes full-time, part-time, permanent and temporary workers.1
+The Hawaii Disability Compensation Division states that workers’ compensation insurance is required for businesses with one or more employees.
+This includes full-time, part-time, permanent and temporary workers.

-By having insurance for workers’ comp, Hawaii employers are protected from the financial liability that can result from employee accidents on the job.
-In addition, you as the business owner would not be subject to civil actions from employees for work-related injuries and illnesses.
+With insurance for workers’ comp, Hawaii employers are protected from the financial liability that can result from employee accidents or illness on the job.
+In addition, business owners are not subject to civil actions from employees for work-related injuries and illnesses.

 • Emergency treatment